sevleo/BrandCraft/README.md

 ## Deployment
 For production deployment, ensure you configure:

-Database URL (MongoDB Atlas or self-hosted)
+- Database URL (MongoDB Atlas or self-hosted)
-S3 bucket for media storage
+- S3 bucket for media storage
-Environment variables (.env.production)
+- Environment variables (.env.production)

 For cloud deployment, consider:

-Vercel for frontend
+- Fly.io for frontend
-AWS EC2/DigitalOcean for backend
+- Render.com for backend
-MongoDB Atlas for database
+- MongoDB Atlas for database
+- S3 for media storage